auth0/docs/articles/quickstart/spa/angular/02-calling-an-api.md

 Please refer to the the [Auth0 API quickstarts](https://auth0.com/docs/quickstart/backend) to learn how to integrate Auth0 with your backend platform.

 :::note
-For a deep dive into making secure calls to an API from Angular, visit the [Complete Guide to Angular User Authentication with Auth0](https://auth0.com/blog/complete-guide-to-angular-user-authentication/#Calling-an-API).
+For a deep dive into making secure calls to an API from Angular, visit the [Call a Protected API from Angular](https://developer.auth0.com/resources/guides/spa/angular/basic-authentication#call-a-protected-api-from-angular).
 This guide provides you with additional details, such setting up a sample Express API server and getting test access tokens from the Auth0 Dashboard.
 :::